mabalderramav/pivotal-api-test1/README.md

        gradle check
        ```
    - To execute gradle tasks configured into build.gradle file, you can use the following instruction:
-   use proxy param if it is necessary
+   use proxy param if it is necessary.
        ```
        gradle executeFeatures -Ptoken=TOKEN -Pproxy=PROXY
        ```